Mobile Legends: Bang Bang World Championship: The M3 World Championship

-The third iteration of the world series began on 6 December and ended on the 19th in the year of 2021.
+The third iteration of the world series ran from December 6 to 19, 2021.
 M3 marked the second time the world series for Mobile Legends took place in Singapore.
 It was also held offline.
 Similar to its first iteration, M3 welcomed 16 teams from different regions around the world to compete and become the best team in the world.
 New MPL franchise teams like SeeYouSoon from MPL Cambodia, as well as RED Canids and Vivo Keyd from MPL Brazil, participated in the tournament.
 Moreover, non-MPL teams from the United States, Russia, Middle East, and Latin America (LATAM) also joined the bid for the world title.
 Unlike M2, Myanmar and Japan were not able to join the third edition of the world championship.
 Additionally, M3 saw the prize pool increase from $300,000 to $800,000.

 After two grueling weeks of world-class action in the land of dawn, Blacklist International was hailed as the new world champions after defeating their fellow countrymen ONIC Philippines with a clean 4–0 sweep, breaking the tradition of the final match of the world championship going all the way to 7 games.
 Blacklist International's total shutout against Onic PH would mark the first ever sweep in the grand finals of the world stage.
 The M3 finals also marked the second time the world championship had representatives from the same nation become the grand finalists.
 Kiel "Oheb" Calvin Q. Soriano, the team's Gold Laner who was notoriously known throughout the tournament as the "Filipino Sniper", was crowned as the finals MVP.
 When he was asked which hero he wanted for Blacklist's honorary skin, he chose Estes, which is the team's signature pick and the very engine of their infamous "UBE" strategy.
 With their triumphant victory, Blacklist International became the second Filipino team to win the world title.

 Blacklist International is the first team to win the World Championship that has disbanded its MLBB roster in 2025.